ABOUT

 Since taking office, Sheriff Morrisey O’Donnell has delivered measurable results.
 Gun violence has dropped dramatically, property crime has declined, and after a decade of increases, person crime is now trending downward.
 These outcomes reflect a clear and consistent focus on public safety and accountability.

-These outcomes have not happened by chance.
-They are the result of focused leadership, prioritizing visible presence, strengthening partnerships, investing in a strong workforce, and ensuring the Sheriff’s Office is accountable, transparent, and engaged with our community.Guided by her commitment to Serve, Engage, and Lead, she continues to move the Sheriff’s Office forward with purpose.
+This progress has not happened by chance.
+It is the result of focused leadership, prioritizing visible presence, strengthening partnerships, investing in a strong workforce, and ensuring the Sheriff’s Office is accountable, transparent, and engaged with our community.
+Guided by her commitment to Serve, Engage, and Lead, she continues to move the Sheriff’s Office forward with purpose.

 Nicole is a native Oregonian and a graduate of the University of Portland with a degree in Criminal Justice.
 Outside of her work as Sheriff, she enjoys running, golf, and spending time with family.
 She lives in Portland with her husband, Bob, and is proud to be part of the community she serves.